 - Pollution: Industrial pollutants, urban and agricultural runoff and sewage overflows are some of the sources of pollutants that continue to impair Great Lakes water quality and impact fish habitat.

 People around the Great Lakes region are working to restore fish habitat for a number of native fish populations.
 Some examples include:

 - Lake Sturgeon: Several groups teamed up to construct spawning reefs for lake sturgeon in the Detroit River to increase population of this threatened species.
 (For more information, see Lesson: Bringing Back the Sturgeon.)

-- Walleye: The Fisheries Division of the Michigan Department of Natural Resources has implemented a walleye recovery plan for Saginaw Bay to enhance walleye populations and production in Saginaw Bay
+- Walleye: The Fisheries Division of the Michigan Department of Natural Resources implemented a walleye recovery plan for Saginaw Bay to enhance walleye populations and production in Saginaw Bay (early 2000’s).

 - Coaster Brook Trout: Researchers in the Upper Peninsula and Canada are tagging and monitoring this fish to learn more about its unique habitat requirements.